 His fellow players at Boro’ would talk of a man who hadn’t got past the age of 18; Bayes becoming as vital a presence off the pitch as on.
 During his spell with us, Chris Day just happened to be in some top form.
 That made it nigh on impossible for Bayes to reclaim the number one jersey on anything more than the odd occasion.
 But his importance to the team transcended the goalposts and the pitch.

-In summer 2011, Stevenage announced that Bayes had decided to concentrate on his coaching career and the player moved on to Basingstoke Town in a bid to also further his playing career.
+In summer 2011, the club announced that Bayes had decided to concentrate on coaching – and the player moved on to Basingstoke Town in a bid to also further his playing career.